-This page includes practical advice to support gender diverse students and staff who may be transitioning or affirming their gender at USC, including those who identify with non-binary gender identities.
+This page includes practical advice to support gender diverse students and staff who may be transitioning or affirming their gender at UniSC, including those who identify with non-binary gender identities.

 You can use this information as a starting point on how to support others.

 You can update personal details, such as a preferred name and gender, on UniSC records by completing the Change of Personal Details form.
 Submit the form, with the requested documents, to USC Central.